ncagle/DNS-over-HTTPS/WebSockets.md

 ## Aim for what's used

 WebSockets is highly extensible.
-This described API and first implemention do not aim to support all existing and future extensions.
+This described API and first implementation do not aim to support all existing and future extensions.
 But we should not write the API or implementation to necessarily prevent us from implementing and providing support for more extensions in a future.